- Destinations AsiaCaribbeanEurope

 Overnight stay with breakfast in Reykjavík, Iceland

-Today is the day you get to check Iceland geysers off your bucket list!
+Today is when you get to check Iceland geysers off your bucket list!
 Strokkur, one of the most active geysers in the area, has a distinct appearance between the lava rocks' rifts.
 Hear the subtle rumble of the water build-up beneath the earth as steaming foam fizzes above the open hole.
 Suddenly, the geyser hisses as if a hurricane were raging inside the ground until abruptly, a meter-high column of boiling water vapor shoots into the sky.
 Haukadalur Valley is full of other geological delights, from mud pools to fumaroles, the earth's crust openings where steam and gases are emitted.
-The island's most famous waterfall, Gullfoss Waterfall, and the Hvíta river's impressive canyon aren't too far away, so be sure to visit these beauties as well!
+The island's most famous waterfall, Gullfoss Waterfall, and the Hvíta river's impressive canyon aren't far away.

 Travel time: approx. 4 hours / approx. 300 km